 After almost 20 years of everyday blogging, I have learned to be persistent and extremely patient.
 Blogging has countless benefits!
-Let’s see my list of benefits and what keeps hooked into blogging:
+Let’s see my list of benefits and what keeps me hooked on blogging:

 - Blogging has transformed me into a skillful and pleasant listener.

 - My patience is popular among friends and colleagues.

 - I can hear a 2 hours story without any interruptions.

 - People refer to me as the person with laser focus.
 No one knows that this precious skill is cultivated thanks to blogging.